Justin Paul Van Wely,

 To do well in something, I believe you have to love it a little.
 And, sometimes, the only way to love a thing is to watch someone else who loves it, first.
 It is like this with standardized exams, which is why I make it my personal goal to get students to enjoy test taking--in general, treating each exam as a challenge to overcome, a puzzle to solve, a game they can win.
 Most students eventually do find they love taking these tests once the proper methods are in place.

-Truth be told, I live for that "Ah ha!" moment, the moment when all the blurred out beauty of the connected world comes into focus like a Magic Eye and everything seems not just clearer but impossibly simple.
+These days, I live for that "Ah ha!" moment--the moment when all the blurred out beauty of the connected world comes into focus like a Magic Eye and everything seems not just clearer but impossibly simple.
 I firmly believe that no standardized exam is too difficult for anyone to master so long as the student has a good teacher and the drive to succeed.
 If I can be that teacher for you (or your child) I am happy to work with you to help you achieve excellence in your future.

 Justin Van Wely